MoniMurray/shopping-list/README.md

 - Scope

-A simple, uncomplicated, uncluttered shopping list is the MVP.
+A simple, uncomplicated, uncluttered shopping list is the Minimum Viable Product (MVP).
 Features are:

     - Responsive design,
     - Minimum one-page custom HTML and CSS webpage,